-EDU 321 Early Childhood Lang.
-Arts & Social Studies
+EDU 321 Early Childhood Language Arts & Social Studies Methods

 This course is a literature-based course designed to integrate the teaching of language arts skills with content of the social studies curricula in a developmentally appropriate manner.
-This course will be interfaced with a field experience course.
+Field experience with observation, planning and teach lessons, and reflection is required.